nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Format: `clear all`

 * `clear all` does not require additional parameters
-* *Tip ❕*  You will be prompted with a confirmation message to delete all dishes and ingredients.
+* *Note💡* You will be prompted with a confirmation message to delete all dishes and ingredients.
     * Enter `y` to confirm deletion.
     * Enter `n` to abort deletion.